rockwoofstone/FlexArp/README.md

 * Number of steps in the arpeggio
 * Mode of playback of the arpeggio
 * Number of octaves the arpeggio is repeated over
-* Configuration of layout and operation of controls
+* Configuration of control layout and behaviour